Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Problem Formulation And Preliminaries

 \subsection{IF-TEM vs. Periodic Sampler}

 Conventional sampling techniques, such as periodic sampling depicted in Fig.~\ref{fig:TEM}(a), involve measuring the amplitude of a signal at uniform time intervals.
 For an input signal $x(t)$, this approach yields discrete samples $x(nT_s)$ with a consistent sampling interval $T_s$.
-In contrast, the IF-TEM technique samples $x(t)$ non-uniformly, focusing on capturing time instances rather than amplitude values.
+In contrast, the IF-TEM technique samples $x(t)$ non-uniformly\footnote{Although IF-TEM sampling is inherently non-uniform, some reconstruction approaches map the resulting event times onto a uniform or structured \emph{computational} grid for recovery; see, e.g., \cite{florescu2015novel}.}, focusing on capturing time instances rather than amplitude values.

 An IF-TEM is characterized by three parameters: a fixed bias $b_{\text{IF}}$, a scaling factor $\kappa$, and a threshold $\delta$, as depicted in Fig.~\ref{fig:TEM}(b) (solid lines).
 The input to the IF-TEM, $x(t)$, is a $c_{\text{max}}$-bounded signal.
 The time-encoding process begins by adding the bias $b_{\text{IF}}$ to $x(t)$.
 This augmented signal, $x(t) + b_{\text{IF}}$, is subsequently scaled by $1/\kappa$ and integrated.
 To ensure that the integrator's output continuously rises, it is essential that $b_{\text{IF}} > c_{\text{max}}$.
 The moments, or firing times, denoted as ${\{t_n\}_{n\in \mathcal{Z}}}$, are recorded when the integral surpasses the threshold $\delta$.
 After each recording, the integrator is reset to zero.
 For $t_n > t_{n-1}$, the integrator's output is given by